plone/documentation/develop/addons/javascript/ajax.rst

 The best way to output JSON for AJAX call endpoints is to use Python's dict structure and convert it to JSON using Python ``json.dumps()`` call.

-You should pass the AJAX target URLs to your Javascript using the settings passing pattern explained above.
+You should pass the AJAX target URLs to your JavaScript using the settings passing pattern explained above.

 Examples